 There are also several short nature paths to explore.
 The San Elijo Lagoon has been undergoing major restoration, which has helped tremendously with water circulation.

 Click here for more in-depth information on all that has been done thus far!

 San Elijo Lagoon’s Nature Loop Trail

-There is a very easy Nature Center loop-trail that feature many native plants and trees.
-Here is a flat, cemented trail for wheelchairs, and dogs are only allowed on a leash.
+A straightforward Nature Center loop trail features many native plants and trees.
+Here is a flat, cemented path for wheelchairs; dogs are only allowed on a leash.

 - San Diego Lagoons and Nature Centers

 - San Elijo Lagoon Nature Center- The Nature Collective